rodber/blog/_posts/2024/2024-01-10-parameter.md

 Parameter introspection is used at [Router](https://chevere.org/packages/router) to generate path regex by reading attribute rules on Http Controller path parameters.
 Parameter schemas are used at [Schwager](https://chevere.org/packages/schwager) which reads Http Controller attributes and expose that schema.
 [Schwager HTML](https://github.com/chevere/schwager-html) also uses parameter schemas.

-At this time I'm writing another package based on Parameter which generates parameter object definition from a MySQL database schema.
-The concept is to describe MySQL tables using [ArrayParameter](https://chevere.org/packages/parameter#array) enabling to validate data retrieval and provide schema introspection for any set of columns.
+I'm writing another Parameter-based package which generates parameters from a MySQL database schema.
+The concept is to describe MySQL tables using [ArrayParameter](https://chevere.org/packages/parameter#array), enabling to validate data retrieval and provide schema introspection for any set of columns.

 ## Wrapping up

-The Parameter package fills in for the lack of several language features, all around parameter-argument, which I always missed when creating software.

-Parameter plays at low-level and it is a very flexible system which can be used to build anything on top of it.
-From simple wrappers up to full flagged conventions.

-Parameter offers a super syntax backed on PHP's newest features introduced since PHP 8.
-It uses named arguments, attributes, constructor promotion and more.
-It is a library for the PHP 8 (and beyond) era.
+Parameter plays at low-level and is a flexible system which can be used to build anything on top of it.
+From simple wrappers up to full flagged conventions, it enables to build a solid foundation for your validation needs with a neat syntax backed on PHP's newest features introduced onwards PHP 8, like named arguments and attributes.

-To be able to craft this piece of engineering is a gift and I'm happy to share my work.
+I'm looking forward to see what else I can built on top of it.